The Power of Share-Based Notions in Proving Envy-Based Fairness Guarantees: Acknowledgements

 \section{Acknowledgements}

+Hannaneh Akrami was supported by a Minerva Fellowship of the Max Planck Society.
+Uriel Feige was supported in part by the Israel Science Foundation (grant No. 1122/22).
 Ryoga Mahara was partially supported by the joint project of Kyoto University and Toyota Motor Corporation, titled “Advanced Mathematical Science for Mobility Society”, by JST ERATO Grant Number JPMJER2301, and by JSPS KAKENHI Grant Number JP23K19956, Japan.